Breaking up with your significant other is viewed as damaging. Maybe that’s why nobody seeks the answer to how to break up with someone you love.

 Coming up with random explanations or rendering irrational justifications about breaking up with someone you love will only make matters worse.

-Breaking up with someone you still love means to pull the plug.
-Hence, give yourself some time to mentally and emotionally prepare yourself to not share the strong sentiments for each other anymore.
+Breaking up with someone you still love means pulling the plug.
+Hence, give yourself some time to mentally and emotionally prepare yourself to not share strong sentiments for each other anymore.

 Undeniably, dopamine levels will fall since you have to let go of everything attached to your significant other entirely.

 Waking up to good morning texts or going to sleep after having an hour-long conversation with your partner will no longer be done.

 The hardest part of breaking up is being certain and decisive about letting go of sudden surprises, soft kisses, warm cuddles, and passionate hugs.

 Think, think, and think a million times about the reasons to break up with someone you love before jumping to the conclusion of drifting away from your significant other.